rpudlowski93/research/rke-vs-epiphany/rke-vs-epiphany.md

 What we still need to compare more deeply:

-- HA-mode (in Epiphany we provide HA of the cluster and loadbalancer, how it looks in RKE?) ( in progress )
 - Maintenance, Troubleshooting
 - Migration of existing products
 - Limitation of the cluster installation